Jemison-DavidJasonStephenVasiliy/MTG-Project/Draft_README.md

 <kbd>[Back to Table of Contents](https://github.com/Jemison-DavidJasonStephenVasiliy/MTG-Project#table-of-contents)</kbd>

 ## Data Dictionary
-Below are the features that we used after preparing our dataset acquired from the Scryfall API.
+Below are the features that we used after preparing our dataset acquired from the Scryfall API which are defined on their [Card Objects](https://scryfall.com/docs/api/cards) site.

 | Column          | Data type | Description                                                                                 |
 |-----------------|-----------|---------------------------------------------------------------------------------------------|